 To learn more about Princes canned meat and for more of my recipes, visit Come Home to Princes.

 My corned beef pasties are easy to prepare as well as being classic comfort food.
 As well as the corned beef you can pack them full of whatever vegetables or leftovers you have.
 I’ve used potatoes, carrots and sweetcorn with the corned beef, but sweet potatoes, turnips or swede, parsnips, peas, pumpkin or squash would all go equally well, use whatever you have to hand.

-You can make the filling in advance and store in a covered container in the fridge for 2 days.
+You can make the filling for these corned beef pasties in advance and store in a covered container in the fridge for 2 days.
 Leftover pasties can be frozen, defrosted in the fridge and then reheated in the oven.
 A leftover pasty is ideal for popping into a lunch box for the next day and will make a change from sandwiches.
-Use any scrapes of pastry to make jam tarts, or cheese straws, which you can bake in the oven at the same time as the pasties.
+Use any scrapes of pastry to make jam tarts, or cheese straws, which you can bake in the oven at the same time as the corned beef pasties.

 - 300 g potatoes – peeled and cut into 1cm cubes

 - 2 medium carrots – peeled and cut into 1cm cubes